-Ketorolac tromethamine is contraindicated in patients currently receiving aspirin or NSAIDs because of the cumulative risks of inducing serious NSAID-related adverse events.
-The concomitant use of ketorolac tromethamine and
+Ketorolac tromethamine is contraindicated in patients currently receiving aspirin or NSAIDs because of the cumulative isks of inducing serious NSAID-related adverse events.

-The concomitant use of ketorolac tromethamine and pentoxifylline is contraindicated.
+- The concomitant use of ketorolac tromethamine and probenecid is contraindicated. - The concomitant use of ketorolac tromethamine and pentoxifylline is contraindicated.